MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_FileFetchStartTimeSA** - Time taken to start fetching the file details since activation was started.

-- **Data_FileOpenEntryPoint** - Integer denoting Entry point of the file from where it is opened - whether it is an external file open, or opened internally from the app like home screen, search page etc.
+- **Data_FileOpenEntryPoint** - Integer denoting Entry point of the file from where it's opened - whether it's an external file open, or opened internally from the app like home screen, search page etc.

 - **Data_FileParsingEndTimeSA** - Time taken to start rendering the file on screen since activation was started.